microsoft/pai/README.md

 If FAQ doesn't resolve it, refer to [here](#get-involved) to ask question or submit an issue.

-## Train model
+## Train models

-### Why to schedule jobs

 Like all machine learning platforms, OpenPAI is a production tool.
-To maximize utilization, users is recommended to submit training jobs into OpenPAI, and OpenPAI will allocate resource to run it.
+To maximize utilization, it's recommended to submit training jobs into OpenPAI, and OpenPAI will allocate resource to run it.
 If there are too many jobs, some jobs may wait in the queue.
 This approach is different with on dedicated servers for each person, and it needs a bit more knowledge about how to submit/manage your jobs on OpenPAI.

 OpenPAI also supports to allocate dedicated resource for users, and user can use SSH or Jupyter on assigned environment like a standalone server.
 Refer [here](examples/jupyter/README.md) to use OpenPAI like this way.
 Though it's not efficient to use resource, but it also saves cost on setup and managing environments on physical servers.

-### Train first model
+### Train your first model on OpenPAI

 Follow [here](examples/README.md#quickstart) to create your first job definition and have a look on job definition.
 Then refer to [here](docs/submit_from_webportal.md) to submit it to OpenPAI.
 It may be a very simple job, as it downloads data and code from internet, and doesn't copy model back to you.
 It's used to let you understand OpenPAI job definition and familiar with Web portal.